Harold Camm: Career

 New technologies were also introduced into the department and the survey industry over this period, equipment such as electronic distance measuring instruments, computers and photogrammetric equipment.
 As a result, greater efficiencies in surveying and mapping were attained, including the accelerated geodesic surveying and mapping programs across Australia, to which Western Australia was a major contributor.

 His tenure ended in 1968 and he was succeeded by John Frank Morgan.

-He also served with the Australian Army in the Australian Survey Corps during the World War Two from 1942 till 1945 and attained the rank of captain.
+He also served with the Australian Army in the Royal Australian Survey Corps during World War Two from 1942 until 1945, and attained the rank of captain.